Stochastic PDEs for large portfolios with general mean-reverting volatility processes: Analysis of the volatility

-\begin{rem} The class of functions $q$ satisfying Αssumption~\ref{ass1} obviously contains all functions which are identically equal to a positive constant, making the Theorem applicable to an Ornstein-Uhlenbeck volatility setting.
-However, it is actually a much bigger class, which contains positive $C^3$ functions almost behaving like a positive constant for large $x$.
-Indeed, it is not hard to check that for any positive and bounded function $\tilde{q}$ with bounded derivatives, the function defined as $\tilde{q} \left(e^{-\frac{1}{x}} \right)$ for $x > 0$ and $\tilde{q}(0)$ otherwise, satisfies Assumption~\ref{ass1}. \end{rem} To prove the above theorem, we need a few results that involve the notion of Malliavin differentiability.
-We refer to \cite{Nualart} for the basics of Malliavin calculus and, as in there, we denote by $\mathbb{D}^{n,p}(V)$ the space of random variables which are $n$ times Malliavin differentiable with respect to a Brownian motion defined in some interval $\left[0, \, T\right]$, which take values in the Banach space $V$, and whose $k$-th Malliavin derivative has an $L^2\left(\left[0, \, T\right]^k; V\right)$ norm which is a random variable in $L^p$ for all $0 \leq k \leq n$.
-A generalization of Malliavin calculus which applies to conditional probability measures is the partial Malliavin calculus which has been developed in \cite{NUZA}.
-In this section we are working under the conditional probability measure $\mathbb{P}(\cdot\,|\,B_{\cdot}^{0},\,\mathcal{G}^0)$, which means that partial Malliavin calculus is the natural tool for proving our results.
-However, it is not hard to see that in our setting we can $\mathbb{P}^0$-almost surely fix an $\omega^0 \in \Omega^0$, and work under $\mathbb{P}(\sigma_{t} \in \cdot\,|\,B_{\cdot}^{0},\,\mathcal{G}^0) = \mathbb{P}^{1}(\{\omega^1 \in \Omega^1: \sigma_{t}(\omega^1, \, \omega^0) \in \cdot \})$ for that given $\omega^0$, where ordinary Malliavin calculus can be used with respect to the Brownian motion $B_{\cdot}^{1}$.
-It is not hard to check that the Malliavin derivative with respect to $B_{\cdot}^{1}$ for any continuous path of $B_{\cdot}^{0}$, coincides with the partial Malliavin derivative in the sense of \cite{NUZA}, when the random subspace $K\left(\omega\right)$ is the orthogonal complement of the space generated by the Malliavin derivatives of $B_{q}^{0}$ with respect to $\left(B_{\cdot}^{0}, B_{\cdot}^{1}\right)$, for $q \in \mathbb{Q}^{+}$.
+Observe that for each $t$, $M(t)$ is a deterministic bound for the density given $B^0$, something we did not have for the volatility density bounds obtained in \cite{HK17,ERR}, and as we have already mentioned, this will play a decisive role in obtaining the desired results.
+The proof of the above theorem, which is based on a few results that involve the notion of Malliavin differentiability, can be found in the Appendix (subsection~\ref{pf3.3}).
+We refer to \cite{Nualart} for the basics of Malliavin calculus, and to \cite{NUZA} for an extension called the partial Malliavin calculus which applies to conditional probability measures.
+In this section we are working under the conditional probability measure $\mathbb{P}(\cdot\,|\,B^{0},\,\mathcal{G}^0)$, which means that partial Malliavin calculus is the natural tool for proving our results.
+However, it is not hard to see that in our setting we can $\mathbb{P}^0$-almost surely fix an $\omega^0 \in \Omega^0$, and work under $\mathbb{P}(\sigma_{t} \in \cdot\,|\,B^{0},\,\mathcal{G}^0) = \mathbb{P}^{1}(\{\omega^1 \in \Omega^1: \sigma_{t}(\omega^1, \, \omega^0) \in \cdot \})$ for that given $\omega^0$, where ordinary Malliavin calculus can be used with respect to the Brownian motion $B^1$.
+It is not hard to check that the Malliavin derivative with respect to $B^1$ for any continuous path of $B^{0}$, coincides with the partial Malliavin derivative in the sense of \cite{NUZA}, when the random subspace $K\left(\omega\right)$ is the orthogonal complement of the space generated by the Malliavin derivatives of $B_{r}^{0}$ with respect to $\left(B^{0}, B^1\right)$, for $r \in \mathbb{Q}^{+}$.

-Next, we will need sufficient integrability of our volatility processes.
-This is given in the following technical lemma, the proof of which has been put in the Appendix. \begin{lem} Fix a $T > 0$.
-Then, under the assumptions of Theorem~\ref{thm:3.1}, for any $p\geq0$ we have